not-sekiun/PyIris/.github/ISSUE_TEMPLATE.md

-# Exact version of PyIris
+## Exact version of PyIris.

-# OS version and python version
+## Exact version of OS and Python.

-# Description of error, including any commands run before the error.
+## Description of error, including any commands run before the error.

+## Screenshots, links, text of the error.
 If possible, provide full traceback.

-# Screenshots, links, text of the error

-# Miscellaneous information
+## Miscellaneous information.